 The NATO SPS Programme enables close collaboration on issues of common interest to enhance the security of NATO and partner nations by facilitating international efforts to meet emerging security challenges, supporting NATO-led operation and missions, and advancing early warning and forecasting for the prevention of disasters and crises.

-Azerbaijan is among the partner countries with the highest number of already implemented and ongoing projects under the NATO SPS Programme, in the areas of analysis of the Caspian Sea ecosystem, protection of drinking water supplies vulnerable to eco-terrorism, management and sustainable development of urban water resources, dealing with the consequences of earthquakes, and assessment of the risks of seismicity along the oil and gas pipelines.
-At present, the leading areas for cooperation include energy and environmental security, and disaster forecasting and prevention.
+Azerbaijan is among the partner countries actively cooperating with NATO through the SPS Programme.
+The projects implemented via the Programme include areas like the analysis of the Caspian Sea ecosystem, protection of drinking water supplies vulnerable to eco-terrorism, management and sustainable development of urban water resources, dealing with the consequences of earthquakes, and assessment of the risks of seismicity along the oil and gas pipelines.
 Below are some examples of completed projects under the NATO SPS Programme.
-These and other projects, short-term initiatives, numerous seminars and workshops are just a few examples of successful cooperation between Azerbaijan and NATO in this field.

 Emerging Security Challenges: Enhancing energy security in the XXI century.
 In May 2013, a conference was held in Baku, Azerbaijan, to discuss enhancing energy security in the 21th century.
 The conference was initiated by the Ministry of Foreign Affairs of the Republic of Azerbaijan, Azerbaijan’s Diplomatic Academy, the State Department of the United States, and NATO’s Emerging Security Challenges Division.
 The event brought together leading experts in the fields of cyber defence, counter-terrorism and infrastructure security to discuss the cross-cutting character of emerging risks to energy security, with a special focus on the Caspian region.